ANeuronI/windows-recovery-tools/README.md

      2. Check under **Windows Logs** > **System** or **Application** for critical errors or warnings.

-These tools are effective for resolving a variety of issues, from corrupted files to boot problems. my favourite are top 3.
+These tools are effective for resolving a variety of issues, from corrupted files to boot problems.
 ---

-Feel free to adjust any details as needed!
+my favourite are top 3 !